 Category: ISO-25010/Usability/Accessibility

-Statement: Service graphical user interfaces MUST be accessible, meeting the latest WCAG Guidelines to an AA level or better.
+Statement: Service graphical user interfaces must be accessible, meeting the latest WCAG Guidelines to an AA level or better.

 Rationale: Even able persons are only temporarily within the arc of ability, being dis-abled at other times by youth, accident, illness, or old age.